Leoendithas/AI-PM-Case-Studies/README.md

 # Case Studies — AI Product Management

-This repo is a curated set of **public-safe, de-identified** case studies from my work shipping and evaluating LLM-enabled products.
+This repo is a curated set of **public-safe, de-identified** case studies from my work shipping and evaluating **LLM-enabled products**.

 I write these to show how I think about:
 - **Product quality** (does it work reliably?)